FrsLry/ML_HW_1/README.md

-This project contains the Rscript, called "index.Rmd" which is a markdown file containing both the text and the code of the homework.
+This project contains the Rscript, called "leroy_francois_hw1.Rmd" which is a markdown file containing both the text and the code of the homework.

-The final pdf can be found in ./docs and is called "leroy_francois_hw1.pdf".
+The final pdf is called "leroy_francois_hw1.pdf".